South Papua: Demographics

-South Papua had a population of 513,617 at the 2020 Census, while the official estimate as at mid 2024 was 542,075 and making it the least populous province in Indonesia.
+South Papua had a population of 513,617 at the 2020 Census, while the official estimate as at mid 2025 was 549,650 - making it the least populous province in Indonesia.

-South Papua is inhabited by local Papuan people from various ethnic group.
-South Papua are part of customary region of Anim Ha, a distinct region with unique culture compared to other parts of Papua owing to its geography located in lowland area with vast amount of wetland and large rivers.
-Some of the ethnic group living here including Marind (with subgroups such as Kimaam and Marori) and Yei peoples in Merauke, Muyu and Wambon peoples in Boven Digoel, Awyu and Wiyagar peoples from Mappi, and Asmat and Sawi from Asmat.
-There are also isolated ethnic group found in the border near Highland Papua province like Kombai and Korowai peoples.
-Each of the ethnic groups mentioned have unique language.
+South Papua is inhabited by local Papuan people from various ethnic groups.
+South Papua is part of the customary region of Anim Ha, a distinct region with unique culture compared to other parts of Papua owing to its geography located in a lowland area with a vast amount of wetland and large rivers.
+Some of the ethnic groups living here include the Marind (with subgroups such as the Kimaam and the Marori) and the Yei peoples in Merauke, the Muyu and the Wambon peoples in Boven Digoel, the Awyu and the Wiyagar peoples from Mappi, and the Asmat and the Sawi from Asmat.
+There are also isolated ethnic group found in the border near Highland Papua province like the Kombai and the Korowai peoples.
+Each of the ethnic groups mentioned have their own unique languages.